-- a) a three-week nursing training in the outpatients' department at a teaching hospital 90h, - b) a one-week training in the ambulance service 30h.
+- a) a three-week family medicine training in the outpatients' department at a teaching hospital 90h, - b) a one-week training in the emergency medical aid service 30h.

 The head of the department or an appointed supervisor assigns a detailed program of the training and scheduled duties and also evaluates students' performance.